GaloisInc/VERSE-OpenSUT/components/mission_key_management/README.md

 The MKM server listens on localhost (127.0.0.1) port 6000 by default.
 To change this, set the `MKM_BIND_ADDR` and/or `MKM_PORT` environment variables.
-For example, `MKM_BIND_ADDR=0.0.0.0 MKM_PORT=6001 ./mkm` will cause it to listen on port 6001 on all network interfaces.
+For example, `MKM_BIND_ADDR=0.0.0.0 MKM_PORT=6001 ./mkm config.bin` will cause
+it to listen on port 6001 on all network interfaces.